When it comes to Christmas gift shopping, it’s easy to get overwhelmed.

 Peanut butter fudge

-This peanut butter fudge recipe only requires six ingredients and most of them, like the butter, milk and sugar, you'll pretty much already have at home.
+This peanut butter fudge recipe only requires six ingredients and most of them, like the butter, milk and sugar, you may already have at home.
 They also take just 30 minutes to cook, so really it couldn't be any simpler.
 We've packaged ours in a pretty jar and tied some festive string around it to make it look even prettier!
 Who wouldn't love to see that under their Christmas tree.

 Panettone is originally from Milan, and these cake-like fruit breads have a lovely light, airy texture.
 They're great any time of the year, but if you place the mixture into indiviual muffin cases they make the perfect homemade Christmas gift.